vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 229

 ## 14.2 Biomass
 Biological mass, or biomass, has long been utilized to supplement our energy needs, via controlled use of fire starting hundreds of thousands of years ago.
-Burning wood or other plant matter, and in some places dried animal feces[^6] counts as utilization of biomass.
-Wood provides about 4 kcal of energy per gram when burned, or about 16 MJ/kg-much like proteins or carbohydrates[^7] in our diet.
+Burning wood or other plant matter,
+and in some places dried animal feces[^6] counts as utilization of biomass.
+Wood provides about 4 kcal of energy per gram when burned,
+or about 16 MJ/kg-much like proteins or carbohydrates[^7] in our diet.+++(5)+++
 Burning of biomass is most typically used for heating and cooking within individual homes.

 [^6]: such as cow dung